www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Use monospace fonts, in order to have consistent nice formatting in the code editor's default example.
   Currently, some span styles are overwritten by the `basic.css`.
     * [ ] Try adjusting this via a CodeMirror config: https://discuss.codemirror.net/t/changing-the-font-size-of-cm6/2935/5
-* [ ] Calculate solution, when the editor is opened, so that the example tables are loaded.
-  This action makes the editor feel more interactive to new visitors and also makes the example fully loaded.
 * [ ] Test EditorProcessor via none integration test, that uses less infrastructure.
 * [ ] Preserver no-code editor UI code,
   as this may actually be useful in the future for interactive problems or as a general programming language based form UI.
 * [ ] Consolidate `net.splitcells.gel.editor.lang`.
 * [ ] User session management has to be done via `Dem#config` which also basically deprecates AccessControl.
 * [ ] Improve news feed of live server.
-* [ ] Make it easy to try out colloquium and sport planning example.
 * [ ] Create help command in editor, in order to access function call doc without closing the current editor and thereby loosing its content.
 * [ ] Move ColloquiumPlanningTest of `net.splitcells.gel.ext` to editor project.
     * [ ] Used editor for testing.